Global Education, International Teachers

-Simone Brown, teacher from Jamaica at Cliffdale Elementary
+Simone Brown, ambassador from Jamaica at Cliffdale Elementary

 One afternoon at Cliffdale Elementary, the cafeteria was decked out in Jamaican colors, the sound of Bob Marley jamming in the background and the lovely aroma of spices and herbs filling the air as the jerk chicken and curried chicken awaited the taste buds of the guests.

-Jhor Chavez, teacher from Colombia at Southwest Middle School
+Jhor Chavez, ambassador from Colombia at Southwest Middle School

 My Spanish students at Southwest Middle in Onslow County worked hard on a cultural project called “Meeting Different Cultures.”

 The objective was to involve parents, students, staff, and the community in the world of different countries’ cultures.

 Students were divided into different groups and were assigned a country (20 in total).
 They talked about the music, dance, food, costumes, sports, currency, national symbols, famous people, national sports, etc. of the country they were assigned.